 How to Create an Energy-Efficient Home

-Living in an energy-efficient home is all about cultivating your perfect idea of comfort, reducing monthly expenses and doing so as efficiently as you can.
+Living in an energy-efficient home is all about creating a complete sense of comfort, reducing monthly expenses and doing so as efficiently as you can.
 A few simple adjustments around the house are all it takes to reach your energy efficiency goals.
-Consider the most common sources of energy loss in the average North American home and what’s available to fix them.
+Think about the most common sources of energy loss in the average North American home and how you can help fix them.

 Heating and cooling make up over half of the energy costs in most homes.
-When your HVAC system is past its prime, it may have to stay on longer and expend more energy to keep the temperature where you want it.
-Oversized units are also a common issue, as they may start short cycling, leading to unstable temperatures, poor control over humidity levels , and excess wear and tear on the system.
-Then, leaky ducts waste more energy, forcing your system to make up the losses to achieve your set temperature.
+Once your HVAC system is outdated, it may have to stay on longer and might struggle to keep the temperature where you want it.
+Systems larger than you need are also a concern, as they are prone to short cycling, resulting in unstable temperatures, poor humidity control , and excess wear and tear on the system.
+Then, ductwork leaks waste more energy, forcing your system to make up the losses to achieve your set temperature.

-The fix: Install a properly sized energy-efficient HVAC system and have your ducts checked for leaks.
+The fix: Upgrade to a properly sized high-efficiency HVAC system and have the system’s ductwork inspected for air loss.
 Then, schedule preventive maintenance to keep the system running at its peak for years to come.
-A programmable thermostat can also make a big difference.
-Installing one allows you to set temperatures more precisely based on your schedule, so you don’t heat or cool the house when you’re not even home.
+Consider adding a programmable thermostat.
+Adding one helps you control temperatures more precisely based on your schedule, so you don’t use any excess energy to maintain temperatures when you’re not at home.

-Traditional incandescent bulbs are notorious energy wasters.
-In fact, they convert most of their energy into heat rather than light, which isn’t just more expensive—it also puts more strain on your AC.
+Old incandescent bulbs are notorious energy wasters.
+In fact, they lose a lot of their energy to heat, which isn’t just wasteful—it also forces your AC to work harder.

-The fix: Switch to LED bulbs, which are much more energy efficient and have a much longer lifespan.
-In addition, don’t forget to shut off lights when you leave a room.
-While you’re at it, unplug any electronic devices when they’re not in use.
-For greater savings, think about adding smart controls to manage devices wherever you need to.
+The fix: Upgrade to LED bulbs, which use significantly less energy and last far longer.
+Also, remember to turn off the lights when you exit the room.
+And since every bit helps, unplug any electronic devices when they’re not in use.
+For even more savings, think about adding smart controls to control your lights and gadgets remotely.

-The fix: If new windows aren’t in the budget, add caulk and weathers tripping around doors and windows to seal drafts.
-When you’re prepared to invest in new windows, go for multi-pane, low-emissivity (low-E)-coated windows.
-These designs limit heat loss by adding an air-filled layer between the inside and outside of your home.
+The fix: If replacing all the windows isn’t affordable, apply caulk and weathers tripping around doors and windows to seal drafts.
+If you’re thinking about a window upgrade, go for energy-efficient, low-emissivity (low-E) windows.
+These designs reduce energy loss by forming a buffer zone between the inside and outside of your home.

 Old Appliances

-Older refrigerators, dishwashers and washing machines consume higher power levels than energy-efficient alternatives.
+Outdated refrigerators, dishwashers and washing machines use more energy than newer models.
 Lack of maintenance over the years can make things even worse.

-The fix: Be mindful of energy usage with appliances.
-This means waiting until the dishwasher is full to run it, choosing cold water temperatures for clothes and avoiding overloading the dryer.
-In fact, you should air-dry clothes whenever possible.
-As for your refrigerator and freezer, clean the coils regularly to remove debris like dust and hair.
-And when it’s time to get new appliances, look for high-efficiency models with ENERGY STAR® labels.
-They’re able to save on power without sacrificing performance.
+The fix: Use energy-saving strategies when running appliances.
+This includes only operating the dishwasher when full, choosing cold water temperatures for clothes and avoiding overloading the dryer.
+In fact, you should try to air-dry clothing when feasible.
+As for the fridge and freezer, keep the coils clean to improve efficiency.
+And when it’s time to upgrade old equipment, look for ENERGY STAR®-rated models.
+They’re able to save on power without compromising quality.

 Water Heaters

-Your old water heater is a huge energy hog, particularly when it’s running at high temperatures or is even oversized for your household’s needs.
+Your worn-down water heater is a big energy consumer, especially when it’s kept at excessive temperatures or is actually larger than necessary for your home.
 Water heaters also experience heat loss through pipes without insulation, adding unnecessary costs to your energy bill.

-The fix: Learn about the benefits of installing a tankless water heater, which heats as needed.
-If that isn’t cost-effective as an option, insulate the water heater tank and pipes, lower the thermostat to 120 degrees F and don’t overlook water heater maintenance
+The fix: Consider investing in a tankless water heater, which only heats water when you need it.
+If this isn’t an option, wrap your water heater and pipes with insulation for better efficiency, set the temperature to 120° F and never neglect water heater maintenance

 Poor Insulation

-When the attic, walls and flooring lack sufficient insulation, you’re most likely losing a lot of energy, not to mention money.
-The right amount of insulation keeps heat indoors during the cold months and keeps hot summer air outside, so the HVAC system won’t need to overexert itself.
+If your attic, walls and flooring lack sufficient insulation, you’re most likely wasting energy, not to mention money.
+The right amount of insulation keeps heat contained for winter and keeps hot summer air outside, so the HVAC system won’t need to run overtime.

 The fix: Add insulation to the attic, a prime spot for adding more.
-There are many types of insulation to work with, including fiberglass batts, blown cellulose and spray foam.
-Working with a certified contractor is often worth it for the expert advice and quality work.
+There are several different types of insulation to choose from, including fiberglass rolls, loose-fill cellulose and foam-based options.
+Hiring a local professional is often worth it for the expert advice and proper installation.

-If you’re ready to take your energy efficiency to the next level, it’s worth considering switching to solar power.
-Photovoltaic panels cover daytime needs while an integrated battery system saves power for nighttime use and on stormy days.
-While solar-compatible systems cost more up front, government incentives like tax credits are available to make it more affordable.
+If you’re looking to REALLY enhance your home energy savings, consider switching to solar power.
+Panels alone can light your home during the day while a connected battery bank holds extra energy to use at night and on stormy days.
+While solar-powered systems require an initial investment, government incentives like tax credits are available to make it more affordable.

 Maximize Comfort and Energy Efficiency

-Service Experts Heating, Air Conditioning & Plumbing can help you achieve a more sustainable living space.
-Our ACE-certified technicians offer efficient and lasting fixes that keep your HVAC, plumbing and electrical utilities running at their peak.
-Thanks to our 100% satisfaction guarantee, you can trust that we’ll get it right the first time.
+Winnipeg Supply Service Experts can assist you in creating a more energy-efficient home.
+Our certified technicians offer fast, long-lasting solutions to keep your HVAC, plumbing and electrical systems running at their peak.
+Thanks to our 100% satisfaction guarantee, you can count on us to meet your service needs the first time.
 To book an appointment, please contact us today.

 Enjoy our blogs!